mgm3746/krashpad/README.md

 Notes:
   1. The custom output file name option only applies when running as a jar.
 It is useful when analyzing multiple fatal error logs.
-  1. Version information is included in the report by using the version and/or latest version options.

 ***REMOVED******REMOVED*** Report